ACD 506–05: Faculty Promotion

 Tenure-eligible assistant professors being reviewed for promotion must also be reviewed for tenure whether the review is early, mandatory, or expedited.
 Associate professors may be reviewed for tenure without also seeking a promotion in rank.
 Tenured associate professors may be candidates for promotion at any time after the award of tenure.
 Faculty members serving in administrative positions may have administrative contributions evaluated as a component of service to the university.

 The promotion review is designed to ensure a fair and impartial process that is clear, unambiguous, comprehensive, and applied consistently and uniformly.
-This process is conducted in the following order where all of the constituent levels exist or are stated in unit bylaws (e.g., some colleges do not have departments and may only have two levels of review): the academic unit personnel committee, the chair/director, the college personnel committee, the supervising dean, the university tenure and promotion committee, the executive vice president and provost of the university, and the president.
+This process is conducted in the following order where all of the constituent levels exist or are stated in unit bylaws (e.g., some colleges do not have departments and may only have two levels of review): the academic unit personnel committee, the chair/director, the college personnel committee, the supervising dean, the university tenure and promotion committee, the provost of the university, and the president.
 Each of these units or individuals makes independent recommendations that are informed by previous recommendations.
 The president ultimately makes the promotion decision.
 The promotion review process is a confidential process with specific notification requirements and restrictions at each stage of the process.

 See P3, “University Faculty Probationary, Tenure, and Promotion Requirements for Academic Unit Bylaws” for information about university promotion review requirements that should be in academic unit and college bylaws.
 Specific information is required of candidates being reviewed for promotion.
 The material reviewed includes information provided by candidates, external review letters solicited by the academic unit, and may include additional information requested by an individual or committee to clarify or explain information provided at an earlier stage that has been approved by the next-level administrator.
 Recommendations for external reviewers are made equally by the candidate and the academic unit chair/director; the selection of reviewers will be equally divided between the candidate’s and the chair/director’s list.
 The chair/director also consults with the supervising dean about her or his list of external reviewers.
 Typically there should be a minimum of five external reviewers who are professors in highly respected colleges/universities (e.g. peer or aspirational peer institutions).
 These reviewers typically will not have a close professional or personal connection with the candidate (e.g. co-author, co-PI, or member of the candidate’s dissertation committee).
 For information about promotion file content requirements, see P5, “Tenure and/or Promotion Process Guide.”